 It is that time of the year again when the Moki come calling and the fisho hunters come out and chase the Moki for the night.
-This year The Bottle-O Moki $1000 competition will kick off at 3pm 19th November 2016 and will finish by 9am 20th November 2016.
+This year Big Barrel Moki $1000 competition will kick off at 3pm 23rd November 2019 and will finish by 9am 24th November 2019.

 For all the Rules and T&C’s please see below –

 Big Barrel Moki $1000 Rules of Entry

 1. READ THE RULES: Before you begin fishing make sure that you are clear on all the rules – if in doubt ask the officials as no warning will be given.
 Any competitor who commits a breach of the rules shall be disqualified.

 2.1.
 On Demand: Patrols will ask to see competitor’s tickets and tickets must be produced on demand.
 Random checks on competitors will be undertaken.

 2.2.
 Tickets must be worn around the competitors wrist at all times during the competition hours.